telerik/kendo-ui-core/docs/aspnet-mvc/helpers/autocomplete/overview.md

          @(Html.Kendo().AutoComplete()
            .Name("productAutoComplete") //The name of the AutoComplete is mandatory.
 It specifies the "id" attribute of the widget.
-           .DataTextField("ProductName") //Specifies which property of the Product to be used by the AutoComplete.
+           .DataTextField("ProductName") //Specify which property of the Product to be used by the AutoComplete.
            .DataSource(source =>
             {
                source.Read(read =>
                {
-                    read.Action("GetProducts", "Home"); //Set the Action and Controller name })
+                    read.Action("GetProducts", "Home"); //Set the Action and Controller names.
+               })
                .ServerFiltering(true); //If true, the DataSource will not filter the data on the client.
             })